xiangzheyuan99/Assignment-3-MongoDB-Setup-and-Queries/README.md

 # Query 2
 Find all movies after year 2014 with IMDb rating greater than 9.

 Filter documents where year is greater than 2014 using the $gt operator.
 Access the nested IMDb rating field using dot notation ("imdb.rating") and filter values greater than 9.
-Use projection to include only title, year, and imdb rating, and exclude _id.
+Use projection to include only title, year, and imdb rating.

 db.movies.find(
   { year: { $gt: 2014 }, "imdb.rating": { $gt: 9 } },